 People who are immunocompromised are more susceptible to infection from disease including COVID-19.
-And, if they contract the virus, they’re at higher risk for complications and severe illness.
-3 Kidney disease can weaken the immune system and make a person more prone to infectious disease.
-In fact, infectious disease is the second most common cause of death in CKD patients after cardiovascular disease.
-4 One reason is that CKD patients tend to pass more protein through their urine which compromises the immune system.
-5
+And, if they contract the virus, they’re at higher risk for complications and severe illness.3 Kidney disease can weaken the immune system and make a person more prone to infectious disease.
+Infectious disease is the second most common cause of death in CKD patients after cardiovascular disease.4 One reason is that CKD patients tend to pass more protein through their urine which compromises the immune system.5

 Home-delivered meals, already popular in “normal” times for people with chronic illness and mobility issues, are now even more so.
 For those with CKD who are concerned about COVID-19 exposure when grocery shopping, meal delivery is a great option because home-delivered meals help them get the nutrition they need while supporting independence and a higher quality of life.